-■ An 8 bit timer-controlled digital I/O port called PORTA.
+- An 8 bit timer-controlled digital I/O port called PORTA.
 The timer functions include "input captures" that facilitate accurate measurement of pulse widths, "output compares" that make it easy to generate pulse trains and pulse-width modulated waveforms, and a pulse accumulator.
-These functions are backed up by interrupts that simplify real-time response to external events.

-- An 8 channel input port (called PORTE) on the processor that can be configured to read either analog or digital inputs.
+These functions are backed up by interrupts that simplify real-time response to external events. - An 8 channel input port (called PORTE) on the processor that can be configured to read either analog or digital inputs.
 Analog inputs are converted to an 8 bit digital number by a built-in analog to digital (A/D) converter. - A built-in serial communications interface (SCI).
 The SCI is an asynchronous interface, meaning that there is no clock transmitted with the data.
-Using the SCI, the QCard Controller can transmit and receive data at standard baud rates to 19200 baud, and at non-standard intracharacter rates as high as 250 Kbaud. - A serial peripheral interface (SPI) capable of data transfer rates up to 2 megabits per second.
+Using the SCI, the QScreen Controller can transmit and receive data at standard baud rates to 19200 baud, and at non-standard rates as high as 250 Kbaud. - A serial peripheral interface (SPI) capable of data transfer rates up to 2 megabits per second.
 Many useful devices communicate via such a synchronous (clocked) serial interface.
-Multiple peripheral devices can communicate on this interface as long as each device has a unique chip select signal. - A watchdog timer that can be configured to reset the processor if the application program fails to execute properly. - A clock monitor available to reset the processor if the clock fails. - External interrupt request pins and a variety of interrupt functions for quick response to realtime events. - 512 bytes of nonvolatile, electrically erasable PROM (EEPROM).
-Of this, 192 bytes are used by the operating system and 320 bytes are available for your application.
-EEPROM provides a convenient way to store calibration constants and other information that must be periodically updated. - A 16 bit address bus and an 8 bit data bus.
-While the 68HC11's native address space is 64 Kilobytes (equal to 65,536 bytes, and often written as 64K), the QCard Controller expands the addressable memory space to 1 Megabyte by effectively adding 5 "page" bits to the address bus.
+Multiple peripheral devices can communicate on this interface as long as each device has a unique chip select signal.
+As we'll see, two optional onboard analog devices exchange data with the 68HC11 via the SPI. - A watchdog timer that can be configured to reset the processor if the application program fails to execute properly. - A clock monitor available to reset the processor if the clock fails. - External interrupt request pins and a variety of interrupt functions for quick response to realtime events. - 512 bytes of electrically erasable PROM (EEPROM).
+192 bytes of this nonvolatile memory are used by the operating system and 320 bytes are available for your application.
+EEPROM provides a convenient way to store calibration constants and other information that must be periodically updated. - A 16 bit address bus and an 6 bit data bus.
+While the 68HC11's native address space is 64 Kilobytes (equal to 65,536 bytes, and often written as 64K), the QScreen Controller expands the addressable memory space to 2 Megabytes by effectively adding 6 "page" bits to the address bus.